ampproject/amp-wp/lib/optimizer/README.md

 ## Adapting the Handling of Remote Requests

-The implementation to use for fulfilling requests made via the `RemoteGetRequest` interface can be injected into the `AmpProject\Optimizer\TransformationEngine` via its second, optional argument:
+The implementation to use for fulfilling requests made via the `AmpProject\RemoteGetRequest` interface can be injected into the `AmpProject\Optimizer\TransformationEngine` via its second, optional argument:

 ```php
 use AmpProject\Optimizer\Configuration;